import ipywidgets

 from threading import Thread

 Let’s start with a very simple interface.
-An input text, a submit button, and an output text (disabled=True so that it’s not editable):
+An input text, a submit button, and an output text (disabled=True

-input_ = ipywidgets.Text("Hey ChatGPT, please summarise this text.")
+= ipywidgets.Text("Hey ChatGPT, please summarise this text.")

-button = ipywidgets.Button(description="Submit")
+input_ = ipywidgets.Button(description="Submit")

-output = ipywidgets.Text(disabled=True)
+button = ipywidgets.Text(disabled=True)

-display(input_, button, output)
+output display(input_, button, output)

-This won’t do anything yet.
-We need to setup an on_click callback first.
+callback first.
 We’ll fake a request to OpenAI that simply sleeps for half a second then returns a fixed string.
 Then we’ll update the output text’s value with the result:

 def request_open_ai(prompt):

-return "Here's a summary of your text."
+time.sleep(return "Here's a summary of your text."

 def update_output(text):

-output.value = text
+= text output.value

 def on_click(button):

-text = request_open_ai(input_.value)
+= request_open_ai(input_.value)

-update_output(text)
+text update_output(text)

 button.on_click(on_click)